Phase 1: Planning & Assessment

 There are several ways to migrate email to Microsoft 365:

-- Cutover migration: Best for small organisations (<150 mailboxes).
+- Cutover migration: Best for small organisations (under 150 mailboxes).
 All mailboxes migrated at once.

 - Staged migration: Migrate mailboxes in batches over time.
 Good for larger organisations.